kennyc95/MirrorTree/README.md

 # MirrorTree
 Takes a tree that has been converted into binary and creates the tree.
-Then takes the tree and mirrors it, printing out the binary code.
+Then, takes the tree and mirrors it, printing out the binary code.